 others, it was the basic math they had forgotten.

 For more details on the planned classes and schedules, please visit my "CLASSES" page, using the link at the top of this page.
-Classes will only be held if there are enough students to make the class work.

-Who am I?
 I am Edward Addy, "Your Instructor".

-I have been in electronics for decades.
 The short story is, I started my career in the US Army as a Telephone Wireman, then Lineman then advanced again to being a High Powered Tactical Radio Operator and Radio Technician.
 After my military service, I attended the university majoring in Electronics and minoring in Computer Science.
 Then I started my civilian career as an electronics technician working for Control Data Corp., then moved to Electrocraft Corp. where I was promoted to an engineering technician.
 Several years later I was offered a post secondary teaching position for electronics and basic math.

 After teaching for several years I was offered a radio communications position as a radio operator and radio technician at the South Pole Station, Antarctica.
 When I was finished down there I started my own communications company which I ran for 18 years.
 I then took a position at the top of the world as a long-range radar technician in Point Barrow, Alaska.